 Summer camps.
 Sports camps.
 Band camps.
 Math camps.
 There’s absolutely no shortage of getaway camps out there for the kiddos these days.
 And every one of them is a great opportunity for kids to get out of the house, explore, learn, and have fun.
 But as the owner or director of the camp, you have more than just fun to think about.
 You have to make sure everyone, and everything is safe and protected.

 Luckily, our independent insurance agents are here, ready to help you track down and compare multiple policy options before securing the protection that’s right for you.
 But first, let’s talk about the risks and protections you need to consider before taking the next step.

-Camp is supposed to be fun, but there are also many risks, from camper injuries to employee misconduct or negligence.
-A solid summer camp insurance policy will go a long way toward protecting you from most of the liability issues you face and the cost of accidental injuries that happen to campers or staff.
+The thing about risks is that they can be pretty sneaky, which makes it hard to be properly prepared and protected.
+A solid summer camp insurance policy will go a long way toward protecting you from the liability issues you face and the cost of accidental injuries that happen to campers or staff.

 A comprehensive camp insurance policy provides you general liability and accidental medical coverage, as well as property damage, workers compensation and business interruption coverages.

 Everybody knows kids will be kids.
 Accidents often happen at camp, but an accidental medical group insurance policy can provide medical care compensation if, and when, that time comes.
 Group accidental medical coverage usually covers injuries or sicknesses that happen while at camp, or injuries and sicknesses that start at camp but continue for some time afterwards.

 Some policies will also cover dental injuries as medical expenses.
 These policies normally come in two packages: a primary medical coverage and one that pays excess benefits for those already insured by individual personal insurance.
 Here's the differences: